 “I can do things you cannot, you can do things I cannot.
 Together we can do great things.” – Mother Teresa

 Explore our special stories below.
-Do you have a moving experience relating to Special Yoga Foundation and the work that we do?
+Do you have a moving experience relating to Special Yoga and the work that we do?
 We would like to hear your story!
 Click here to share your experience.

 Tracy shares her brave story of raising identical twins, Isaiah and Zion, where Isaiah has a form of non-verbal autism.
-After hearing about the Special Yoga Foundation from a friend of where their children attend, so thought she would overcome her hesitations of trying yoga and discovered the wonderful benefits of it, the supportive nature of the of practitioners and how it has helped them as a family.
+After hearing about the Special Yoga from a friend of where their children attend, so thought she would overcome her hesitations of trying yoga and discovered the wonderful benefits of it, the supportive nature of the of practitioners and how it has helped them as a family.

-The Special Yoga Foundation is a truly amazing place.
+Special Yoga is a truly amazing place.
 We arrived here over 4 years ago with a little 2 year old boy called George.
 We were unsure of the future ahead for George and were desperate for some help.

 George is a very poorly boy, complex health needs, severe epilepsy, undiagnosed degenerative neurological condition, visually impaired and the list goes on!

 He had no muscle tone and no awareness of his body or the world around him.
 At 6 months old he was given only months to live and it felt like we were left alone by other professionals to just enjoy what little time we had left.
 We looked into and tried anything and everything with no difference until we found Special Yoga.

 Once we spoke to Jo Manuel we felt this was our life line and I cannot tell you how much it has helped not only George but our whole family too.

 We live in Kettering, Northamptonshire and it takes us 2 hours to get to the centre but that really does not matter, it is so worth it.
 Jo has been amazing and such a talented lady and cannot thank her enough for all the help and support she has given us over the years.